cjungmann/libmysqlcb/README.md

 This project is a refinement of the techniques I used to develop the MySQL part of the Schema Framework.
 It reflects some of what I've learned there, making this MySQL library (hopefully) easier to use and understand.

+## Sample Programs

+Rather than attempt to document the library here, there are several programs included in this project that demonstrate certain techniques.

+### XMLIFY

+This utility will output the results of a query as XML.